 Book yours here Arrival by plane, bus or train*.
 Inverness has its own airport.
 However, there are currently no direct flights from Germany.
 Flights to Scotland Inverness from Germany require a stopover.
 We are with KLM from Munich Traveled to Scotland via Amsterdam.
 Flights are also possible Frankfurt or Berlin with stopover.

 Rent a car at the airport:

 You can rent a car at Inverness Airport Inverness Car Rental *.

 Hotels in and around Inverness * You can book here.
 We have in Kingsmills Hotel in Inverness * spent the night.
 The third night we spent in Glenkirk B & B in Drumnadrochit *.
 Under Bed and Breakfast Inverness Scotland * You can book bed and breakfast in and around Inverness.

-Order your Travel Guides for Scotland * at Amazon.
+Travel Guide for Scotland * you can order at Amazon.